Provisional designation in astronomy: Packed survey designations

 Note that the survey designations are distinguished from provisional designations by having the letter S in the third character, which contains a decimal digit in provisional designations and permanent numbers.

 Permanent packed designations

 A packed form for permanent designations also exists (these are numbered minor planets, with or without a name).
 In this case, only the designation's number is used and converted to a 5-character string.
 The rest of the permanent designation is ignored.
 Minor planet numbers below 100,000 are simply zero-padded to 5 digits from the left side.
-For minor planets above 100,000, a single letter (A–Z and a–z) is used, similar as for the provisional subscript number (also see table above):
+For minor planets between 100,000 and 619,999 inclusive, a single letter (A–Z and a–z) is used, similar as for the provisional subscript number (also see table above):